 Tadka is a technique used in Indian cuisine which involves heating whole or ground spices in hot oil (or ghee) and then adding it to a dish.
 The heat is thought to help the spices unlock both favor and their healing properties.
 Experience has taught me not to use olive oil for the tadka process, as olive oil breaks down at high temperatures, and for a successful tadka, the oil should be very hot.
-So I recommend neutral oils such as a coconut oil or grapeseed oil.
+So I recommend neutral oils such as coconut oil or grapeseed oil.
 This technique can be done at either the beginning or the end of the cooking process.
-I chose to prepare this dal and doing the tadka at the end of the recipe but if you like you can totally do it at the beginning.
+I chose to prepare this dal and do the tadka at the end of the recipe but if you like you can totally do it at the beginning.

 Simple, yellow split pea dal recipe seasoned with fresh spices, garlic, ginger, and swimming in a curried coconut sauce.
 The perfect plant-based side!

 - Total Time: 1 hour 15 mins